goreleaser/goreleaser/www/docs/customization/archive.md

 !!! warning

-    The `name_template` option will not reflect the filenames under the `dist` folder if `format` is `binary`.
+    The `name_template` option will not reflect the filenames under the `dist` directory if `format` is `binary`.
-    The template will be applied only where the binaries are uploaded (e.g. GitHub releases).
+    The template will be applied only where the binaries are uploaded (e.g.
+    GitHub releases).

 ## Deep diving into the globbing options